• Skip to primary navigation

 Storing and Freezing

-Crostini is best when fresh from the oven, but if stored correctly, the slices can maintain its crispness for about 5 days.
+Crostini is best straight from the oven, but if stored correctly, they’ll stay crisp for about five days.

 Crostini, just baked.